h-ohsaki/chatgpt-el/README.md

    card registration.
 Frequent use of AIs can lead to high costs and require monitoring of AI billing records.

-**chatgpt-el** solves the above issues by enabling access to ChatGPT/Gemini/Claude within Emacs without the use of an API key.
+**chatgpt-el** solves the above issues by enabling access to AIs within Emacs without the use of an API key.
 The program is implemented using Chromium/Chrome browser's CDP (Chrome DevTools Protocol) (https://chromedevtools.github.io/devtools-protocol/), and therefore requires a CDP-enabled Chromium/Chrome browser to be running.  **chatgpt-el** operates by remotely controlling your instance of Chromium/Chrome using the Node.js